UnlockedLabs/intro-to-web-dev-curriculum/content/assignments/html-me-something/part-1/index.md

    1. Demonstrates creativity.

       Don’t stop with these items or tags.
 Have some ideas for your page, and make it great.
-And dig into the [w3schools HTML reference](https://www.w3schools.com/tags/default.asp) to learn more about other tags, their usage and attributes!
+And dig into the [HTML elements and attributes](http://localhost:8080/devdocs_en_html_2025-01/index) to learn more about other tags, their usage and attributes!

 ## Notes and Tips

-1. Use your browser developer tools to look at the [example page](https://education.launchcode.org/html-me-something/submissions/chrisbay/index-nocss.html), or to troubleshoot things that don’t look right.
+1. Use your browser developer tools to look at an existing web page, or to troubleshoot things that don’t look right.
 You can mimic the document structure of this example, but do NOT just copy/paste!
 1. Use the example to learn how your HTML elements might be structured, and build your page to fit your own content.
 1. Don’t add any CSS yet.
 Really, we mean it!
 If you think your page looks boring now, that’s okay.
 We’ll get there soon enough.
 1. As you make changes, you will obviously want to see the results.
 To do so, re-save the file in your text editor, then click Refresh in the browser window (or use cmd+R on a Mac, ctrl+R on Windows).